Machine Learning

 What is reinforcement learning?IBM

-Creative Commons License Intro to AI lecture notes by Brian Bird, written in , are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Creative Commons License Intro to AI lecture notes by Brian Bird, written in 2024, revised in are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-MS Copilot GPT-4 was used to draft parts of these notes.
+MS Copilot GPT-4 and Gemini Flash 2.5 were used to draft parts of these notes.